The Private Equity Style of Leadership: Transformational

 - Organizational change mitigation strategies

 In other words, ERP organizational change can be quite disruptive to the norm and require significant organizational resources (time, money, effort).
-Burns and colleagues (2013) further describe that transformational leaders possess organizational cultural characteristics such as strategic vision, celebrating successes, employee support, innovation, goal setting, and organizational culture orientations and identification that exceed some of the cultural orientations of transactional leadership.
+Burns and colleagues (2013) describe transformational leaders as possessing organizational cultural characteristics such as strategic vision, celebrating successes, employee support, innovation, goal setting and organizational culture orientations and identification that exceed some of the cultural orientations of transactional leadership.

 Successful ERP Organizational Change is Dependent Upon Transformational Leadership

-Transformational Leadership: Learning From Others
+ERP Success Factors: Learning From Others

-- Shao and colleagues (2012) presented one of the first studies that examined the triad of transformational leadership, organizational culture, and knowledge sharing in the context of ERP success.
+Shao and colleagues (2012) presented one of the first studies that examined the triad of transformational leadership, organizational culture, and knowledge sharing in the context of ERP success.
 They collected and analyzed data from 115 information systems executives and 413 ERP system end-users across 115 organizations.

 The work of Elkhani and colleagues has practical implications because transformational leadership development programs would encourage ERP organizational change methodology that could increase assimilation and application of self-efficacy when deploying and utilizing ERP systems.
-Elkhani and colleagues contribute a better understanding of how ERP practitioners can leverage transformational leadership knowledge and behavior to motivate and promote employee self-efficacy for the achievement of ERP assimilation.
+Elkhani and colleagues contribute a better understanding of how ERP practitioners can leverage transformational leadership knowledge and behavior to motivate and promote employee self-efficacy to achieve ERP assimilation.

 Bolman, L. G., & Deal, T. E. (2013).
 Reframing Organizations Artistry, Choice and Leadership.
 San Francisco: Jossey-Bass. https://www.amazon.com/Reframing-Organizations-Artistry-Choice-Leadership/dp/1118573331